Python is a well-known high-level programming language that has been around since 1991.

 - Once the Windows Command Prompt is open, type the following pip command:

 C:\Users\Computer_Name> pip install virtualenv

-In summary, in this tutorial, you have learned how to install python on windows and setup your own Python Environment on Windows.
+In summary, we have learned how to install Python setup environment variables on Windows.
 Python works with many different operating systems, including Mac OS X and Linux.

 Setting up PATH for Python Environment on operating systems offers a list of directories where the OS searches for executables.